Mzaq1559/Autosolver-dispatch/README.md

 # AutoSolver — AI Delivery Dispatch System

-An AI-powered delivery dispatch platform that assigns orders to drivers optimally, draws live routes on a map, and tracks deliveries in real time.
+An AI-powered delivery dispatch platform that assigns orders to drivers optimally, draws live routes on a map, and tracks deliveries in real time assigning drivers to deliver specific orders.

 ---